 Keigo Higashino, born 1958 in Osaka, started writing while still working as an engineer for a Japanese automotive company.
-At age 27, his first novel won the prestigious Edogawa Rampo Award and he began to write professionally.
-In the West, he is mostly known for his brilliantly crafted mystery novels.
+At age 27, his first novel won the prestigious Edogawa Rampo Award and he changed career to become a professional author.
+Since then, he has written more than 60 novels and short story collections, many of which have won awards or have been turned into films or TV series.
+In the West, he is primarily known as a writer of detective fiction.

 Salvation of a Saint

 Yoshitaka Mashiba is found dead in his livingroom.
-Soon it is clear that he was poisoned by arsenic in in coffee, and when it transpires that he had an affair with his wife’s assistant, the prime suspect is logical: Yoshitaka’s wife Ayane.
-But since she had spent that weekend in Hokkaido with her parents, she could not have committed the crime, could she?
-Detective Kusanagi is convinced of her innocence and tries to find another suspect, but his young assistant Utsumi is not so sure.
-And when she sees that Kusanagi is falling for Ayane, she must be ready to call on an outsider to prove her suspicions and solve the case.
+Soon it is clear that he was poisoned by his arsenic-laced coffee, and when it transpires that he had an affair with his wife’s assistant, the prime suspect is logical: Yoshitaka’s wife Ayane.
+But since she had spent the weekend of the murder in Hokkaido with her parents, she could not possibly have committed the crime.
+Detective Kusanagi is quickly convinced of her innocence and tries to find another suspect, but his young assistant Utsumi is not so sure.
+And when she sees that Kusanagi is falling for the beautiful Ayane, she calls on an outsider to help prove her suspicions and solve the case.

 This is another of Higashino’s crime novels featuring detective Kusanagi and his old friend Prof. Yukawa.
-Although not on speaking terms at the moment, Yukawa is intrigued by the ostensibly perfect crime that has been committed and agrees to help.
-Once again, the solution comes at the very end and with a twist that is completely unexpected and touches the reader to the core.
+Although not on speaking terms at the moment, Yukawa is intrigued by the ostensibly perfect crime that has been committed and agrees to help Utsumi.

 Yasushi Inoue (1907 – 1991) was born in Hokkaido and studied history and art at Kyoto University.
-He started writing very late, and his first short stories were published in 1949; they won him the Akutagawa Prize one year later.
-In the 40 years until his death, he was one of the most prolific writers of Japan, he published many short stories, but also full size novels.
+He started writing at an advanced age, his first short stories were published in 1949 and he received the prestigious Akutagawa Prize one year later.
+In the 40 years until his death, he was one of the most prolific writers of Japan, who published many short stories, but also full size novels.
 He is most famous for his accurate historical fiction and is still one of the most read Japanese authors in Germany.